Ybalrid/dotfiles/README.md

 ### termite

-My termite config file doesn't a lot of fancy things.
+I used to use termite.
+My termite config file doesn't do a lot of fancy things.
 I use a patched powerline/nerdfont font in my terminal, this one is installable as part of a "nerdfont" AUR package on ArchLinux

 files are .config/termite/config

+*note: My current desktop environement is currently KDE.
+It's actually easier to manage when debuging fixed-size window applictaions that capture the mouse like video games.*

 ### i3-gaps

-I use i3-gaps as a windowmanager/desktop environment.
+I used i3-gaps as a windowmanager/desktop environment.
 The config file has AZERTY keybindings, and no i3-bar by itself.

 Other notable modifications is that I've shifted the "displacement" from their original JKLM/JKL; config to HJKL for 2 reasons :